javascript-tutorial/en.javascript.info/1-js/02-first-steps/13-switch/1-rewrite-switch-if-else/solution.md

 Please note: the construct `browser == 'Chrome' || browser == 'Firefox' …` is split into multiple lines for better readability.

-But the `switch` is still neater and more descriptive.
+But the `switch` construct is still cleaner and more descriptive.